fernandoawri/P4-Website-Optimization/README.md

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

-Profile, optimize, measure... and then lather, rinse, and repeat.
-Good luck!

-####Part 2: Optimize Frames per Second in pizza.html
+### Part 2: Optimize Frames per Second in pizza.html

-To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
-You will find instructive comments in main.js.
+To optimize views/pizza.html, I modified views/js/main.js to make the frames per second rate is 60 fps or higher.

+To meet this specification I changed some method to get the elements in the javascript code. e.g. The document.getElementsByClassName() and document.getElementById() Web API call are faster than document.querySelectorAll() & document.querySelector() methods.

+I updated some for loops saving the array length which is part of the condition statement, in a local variable, so the array's length property is not accessed to check its value at each iteration. (i.e. more efficiency)

+I modified the changePizzaSizes() to avoid the multiple calls toa method, I changed the approach calling "var randomPizzas = document.getElementsByClassName("randomPizzaContainer");" outside of the for loop to make only one call to the DOM, and instead of call the method determineDx() multiple times, I create a switch that gives you the size in % to set the new size.

+Also I replaced the "window.addEventListener('scroll', updatePositions);" for "window.addEventListener('scroll', animationCheck);" that way I call "window.requestAnimationFrame(updatePositions);", Also I added "backface-visibility: hidden;" to the center class in the CSS section and I'm using "translate3d" instead of "items[i].basicLeft + 100 * phase + 'px';"

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).